studioforty9/sf9.recruitment.test/README.md

 * How long did you spend on the coding test?
 * What would you have changed or added given more time?
 * What is your favourite type of front-end project, language or framework to work on?
+And why?

 Thank you for your time, we look forward to your application.